sporebyte/mle/README.md

 ## Summary

 A 2-layer LSTM language model with learned token embeddings was trained on 1.27M canonicalized SMILES from ChEMBL.
-Atom-wise tokenization (Schwaller et al. regex) yields a 99-token vocabulary; the model has ~3.48M parameters and was trained for 30 epochs on a single Quadro RTX 6000 GPU (CLIP HPC).
+Atom-wise tokenization yields a 99-token vocabulary; the model has ~3.48M parameters and was trained for 30 epochs.
 Generation uses temperature-based autoregressive sampling followed by RDKit validity filtering and canonical deduplication.
-The final submission (T = 1.0) achieves FCD = 0.3891 with validity = 1.0, uniqueness = 1.0, and novelty = 0.9983 — well below the FCD threshold of 0.8 for full project execution marks.
+The final submission (T = 1.0) achieves FCD = 0.3891 with validity = 1.0, uniqueness = 1.0, and novelty = 0.9983.

 ## Project Layout